The program’s intensive training includes:

 Instructor: Arturo Garcia

-Department: Carpentry
+Department: Video

 To request materials in accessible format and accommodation to attend an event, please contact Eventz Paul at 305.576.4350 or email us, at least five days in advance to initiate your request.